OOSupport

 OOSupport::init_attributes

-will be dumped and read in camel-case as attrName
+If `-collapse_underscore` is given, then attributes of the form `attr_name` will be dumped and read in camel-case as `attrName` instead.

 itcl